machinat/sociably/website/docs/receiving-events.md

 ### The Channel

-_Channel_ is a special abstraction that refer to the location where events happen.
+_Channel_ is a special abstraction that refers to the location where events happen.
-It could be a chat thread, a WebSocket connection or any place depends on the platform.
+It could be a chat thread, a WebSocket connection or any place depending on the platform.

 `channel.uid` is the identifier string of the channel.
-It's unique across all the platforms, so you can use it as the key to store data like conversational state.
+It's unique across all the platforms, so you can use it as the key to store data like the chat state.

 Many services require the channel to work.
 The most common one is sending reactions back,